andreasnij/an-sms/README.md

 | [Telenor SMS Pro](https://www.smspro.se/)         |    ✔     |       ✔          |             |             |

-You can add and use your own gateway provider.
+You can add and use your own gateway.
 This library enables easy switching between different gateways.

 ## Installation